 Code Changes for Iterating Through the Controls Collection

-The following code illustrates a function for iterating through all the controls on a form and then clearing all CheckBox controls.
-This example assumes that the CheckBox controls are situated on GroupBox or Panel controls rather than on the form.
-In the Visual Basic 2008 example, since the form's Controls collection only includes controls situated directly on the form, the function recursively calls itself for any control that has children.
+The following code illustrates a function for iterating through all the controls on a form and then clearing allcontrols.
+This example assumes that the CheckBox controls are situated on or controls rather than on the form.
+In the Visual Basic 2005 example, since the form's collection only includes controls situated directly on the form, the function recursively calls itself for any control that has children.

 ' Visual Basic 6.0 Private Sub ClearChecks() For Each Control in Me.Controls If TypeOf Control Is CheckBox Then Control.Value = vbUnchecked End If Next End Sub

 ' Visual Basic 2005 Private Sub ClearChecks(ByVal Container As Control) Dim ctl As Control Dim chk As CheckBox For Each ctl In Container.Controls If TypeOf ctl Is CheckBox Then chk = ctl chk.Checked = False End If ' Recursively call this function for any container controls.
 If ctl.HasChildren Then ClearChecks(ctl) End If Next End Sub

 Because of differences between Visual Basic 6.0 and the Visual Basic 2005 Controls collections, calls to the Add method are not upgraded.
 You must add code to recreate the behavior of your application using the new Add method.